sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax skills.md

 ---
 # 9 Tagging

-This is similar to social media tagging but you set the agenda!
+This is similar to social media tagging, they are used to make content searchable.

----
-### You simply use a `#` and word to create tags between documents.
+You simply use a `#` and word to create tags between documents.
 These can be #inline or in page metadata (info about a note).

 ---
 ## Subtags

 Batoollll